 Loofahs are another natural option for you bath and shower ritual.
 Unlike the sea sponges, loofahs are made from plants, not animals.
 They are large gourds that grow on vines, and are commonly eaten in Asian countries, chiefly as an ingredient in soups.
 They are dried out in the sun, and the fibrous “skeleton” of the gourd.
 Using loofahs instead of sea sponges seems like a perfect option for those seeking natural products without harming animals, but with loofahs there is one big catch, unfortunately – bacteria!
 We’ve all heard or read about the horrors that live and lurk on and deep inside our bath and shower tools, and it seems loofahs are the worst offenders in this regard.
 Yes, wouldn’t you know it, these things are just the perfect environment for breeding vast populations of various types of bacteria, some of which, like staphylococcus, can be very harmful to your health.

 The most common synthetic bath and shower accessory we use is the …err, mesh ball thingy.
 We have many names for them (what do YOU call it – a ball, sponge, loofah/luffa, pouf, puff, poof, scrubber, scrubbie, scrunchie?
-Tell us here , and get registered for free giveaways!)
+Tell us in the comments!)
 I personally have always called it a shower ball, but recently I’ve become a bit more descriptive and usually refer to it as a mesh bath and shower sponge.
 Is it a sponge technically?
 No, and it doesn’t absorb water the way a real, natural sea sponge does, but this seems to be the most popular term out there from what I can see, along with loofah, which it also is technically NOT.

 The advantages of synthetic sponges, loofahs and exfoliating poufs are several.
 First, they give your skin a better scrub than the natural sea sponges, and many bathers insist on getting some exfoliation going on in the shower.
 Now natural loofahs are also known for their exfoliating ability, but the synthetic mesh bath sponges tend to harbor fewer bacteria than their gourdy cousins, which is the second advantage they bring.
 Many shower sponges are treated with some form of antimicrobial agent to keep them bacteria free, but some of the chemical additives, like triclosan, are suspected to be harmful human health.
 Look for products infused with activated charcoal (sometimes called activated carbon) instead, as this is a natural antimicrobial and detoxifying agent that helps instead of hurts your health.
 You can read more about it here.These mesh shower sponges are my personal choice, mainly because I like the texture of them on my skin, exfoliating, but not too abrasive (as I find some natural loofahs to be).
 Also, they can be cleaned more easily and thus used longer than loofahs, they hold shower gel well to give me a good lather